 Nissan GT-R Interior

-- "Nissan's 2013 GT-R coupe's highly stylized cockpit is cozy, yet sport seats with nine inches of travel and a tilt/telescopic steering column help to accommodate all but NBA-sized drivers." -- Kelley Blue Book
+- "The 2014 Nissan GT-R's highly stylized cockpit is cozy, yet the sport seats with nine inches of travel and a tilt/telescopic steering column help to accommodate all but NBA-sized drivers." -- Kelley Blue Book (2014)

 - "Rated at just 8.8 cubic feet of cargo volume, the trunk sounds small, measuring about the same as a Camaro convertible I recently tested that had one of the tightest confines I've ever seen.
 But, in fact, the GT-R's cargo hold seems rather cavernous and deep." -- Cars.com (2012)

 - View the best prices for the 2015 Nissan GT-R

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2015 Nissan GT-R

 - Search used Nissan GT-R for sale (217 listings)